-When I initially tested ginger snaps made with gluten-free all purpose flour, I used some of these hacks – such as a lower oven temperature, shaping the cookie dough differently, and chilling the dough.
+When I initially tested gluten-free ginger snap cookies, I used some of these hacks – such as a lower oven temperature, shaping the cookie dough differently, and chilling the dough.
 Unfortunately I felt like the cookies were still spreading too much.

-Why did GF ginger cookies need the adjustment?
+Why did ginger snaps need the adjustment?
 These cookies are made with molasses, which gives them a signature smoky spiced flavor.
 Adding this thick syrup, though, adds more liquid to the dough.

 Since GF starches have a harder time absorbing moisture, the extra liquid causes them to spread instead of homogeneously blending with the flour.
-Similarly with homemade gluten-free snickerdoodles, dhilling the dough allows extra time for that moisture to absorb.
+Similarly with bakery-style gluten-free snickerdoodles, chilling the dough allows extra time for that moisture to absorb.
 Baking powder gives a boost of lift, and baking at 350ºF, versus the 325ºF oven I usually recommend, assists a stronger rise.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large mixing bowl, or stand mixer fitted with a paddle attachment, cream together room temperature butter, brown sugar, and sugar until light and fluffy, about 3 minutes.
-Mix in the molasses, egg, and vanilla extract.
+First mix together room temperature butter, brown sugar, and sugar until very light and fluffy, which is referred to as creaming.
+This will take about 3 minutes.
+Then add in the molasses, egg, and vanilla extract.

-- Add the smaller amount dry ingredients – spices, baking soda, baking powder and salt.
-Mix to combine.
-Add the gluten-free flour and mix on low speed until well combined.
+Add the smaller amount dry ingredients – spices, baking soda, baking powder and salt.
+Then mix in the gluten-free flour and mix on low speed until well combined.
+Cover the bowl and refrigerate until well chilled.
+This helps the cookies to not spread and gets rids of any potential grittiness.

-- Roll the balls in additional granulated sugar.
+Roll the balls in additional granulated sugar.
 Transfer to the prepared baking sheets.
-Bake for 9-10 minutes.
-Cool on the baking sheet for 10 minutes before transferring to a wire rack.
+Bake for 9-10 minutes and enjoy immensely!

-Start with this easy gluten-free ginger snaps cookie dough and turn them into a variety of creations!
+Start with the easy cookie dough and turn them into a variety of creations!

 - Baking chips – Stir in 2 cups semi-sweet chocolate chips, chocolate chunks, or white chocolate chips.